leannegelderblom/homepage/CV_print.md

 ## Prizes and honours:

+-   Certificates of Excellence in Reviewing for International Journal of Industrial Organization and Labour Economics.
 -   Vici grant (2008-2013) "Competition in health care markets".
 -   Proposal joint with Erik Brouwer and Henry van der Wiel "Market Structure, Innovation and Productivity: An Empirical Approach" was